sushant12/sushant12.github.io/status.md

 Hey yo,

-* Fighting with legal issues to run crowdfunding in Nepal
+* Solving at least one kata in codewars.com
-* Resting my wrsit because I torn my wrist and cracked my bones.
+* Resting my wrsit because I tore my ligament and cracked my bones.
 * Reading a lot
+* Trying to register Grasruts